dgerzhoy/Nested_MIMD_SIMD/README.md

 # Nested_MIMD_SIMD

-This codebase provides two examples of Nested MIMD-SIMD Parallelism as described in:
+This codebase provides seven examples of Nested MIMD-SIMD Parallelism as described in:

 Gerzhoy, D., Sun, X., Zuzak, M., and Yeung, D. "Nested MIMD-SIMD Parallelization for Heterogeneous Microprocessors."
 ACM Transactions on Architecture and Code Optimization.
 Published December 2019.

-The two example benchmarks are MD and FFT6 from the openmp source code repository.

 These benchmarks are edited to launch their inner loops as kernels onto the GPU.